French Fort Cove: Eco-Centre

 Located on Cove Road, the Eco-Center contains a 6-surface curling rink and is open year-round to provide information about Miramichi's history and culture to tourists and to current residents looking to learn more about their city.
 There are also plans to develop educational programs that will allow school children will be able to collect species in the nearby cove, and bring them back to study them under microscopes, for use in science projects.

 Headless Nun Tour

 The Headless Nun Tour is a one-hour guided tour of the French Fort Cove.
 It takes place after dark and involves costumed tour guides reciting the tale of the supposed headless nun that haunts the cove.
 The tour was featured on the nationally televised show Creepy Canada.

 Biking trails

 The Cove is home to many advanced mountain biking trails, which are located off of the advanced hiking trails.
 They are looked after by the Miramichi Mountain Bike Club.

+Zip-Line

+Over the Cove Zip-Line is located just beside the playground at French Fort Cove.
+There are two lines, each over 1000' long, making it the longest Zip-line in the Maritimes.